ucsd-tbp/tapbampoints-client/README.md

 npm install
 ```

 The app uses a `.env` file at the project root for sensitive application-wide constants.
-The `.env` file should be formatted
+The `.env` file should be formatted:

 ```
 API_ROOT = http://localhost:8000